 But ice shell moons aside, there is also the possibility of Earth-like moons with liquid water oceans.
 It’s possible that within the habitable zones of suitable stars, gas giants might orbit that have rocky moons.
 These moons can be as big as planets, and there is a reason to think based on our own solar system that natural satellites outnumber planets in the universe, potentially offering more possibility of Earth-like moons orbiting something else, rather than stand-alone planets like earth.

 There are currently no confirmed exomoons, though there are candidates, in fact, what may be a Neptune-sized one orbiting a huge gas giant was announced just a few days ago.
-They are hard to see, and push our limits on detection, but as equipment improves, so will our ability to detect these kinds of worlds.
-They would also be subject to certain issues inherent to gas giants, if Jupiter is any indicator moons can be located in really powerful radiation environments, limiting the possibilities of life, such as with volcanic and radiation-bathed IO.
+They are hard to see and push our limits on detection, but as equipment improves, so will our ability to detect these kinds of worlds.
+They would also be subject to specific issues inherent to gas giants, if Jupiter is any indicator moons can be located in compelling radiation environments, limiting the possibilities of life, such as with volcanic and radiation-bathed IO.

 In the end, there seems to be no reason to say that exomoons couldn’t be habitable, even in an earth-like way.
 Perhaps even civilizations can arise on them, with gas giants always gracing their skies.
 But what of our solar system when the sun becomes a red giant, and its habitable zone moves outward?
 Most of our moons can’t hold atmospheres, so it’s probably not a possibility for most of them.
 But there is one.
 Of particular interest here is Saturn’s moon Titan.